rythrojaofficial/axis45/workouts/exercise-library.md

 13. Hatfield Squat: Using safety squat bar while holding onto power rack uprights.
 14. Bulgarian Split Squat with Weights: Adding dumbbells, kettlebells, or barbell to the elevated rear foot variation.
 15. Box Squat with Weight: Any of the above variations performed to a box, but most commonly with a barbell.
+16. trap bar squat: any of the above, but holding a trap bar instead of dumbells.

 ### Bodyweight Jumps